yugabyte/yugabyte-db/docs/content/latest/deploy/public-clouds/azure/terraform.md

 For cluster named `test-cluster`, the instances will be named `yugabyte-test-cluster-node-1`, `yugabyte-test-cluster-node-2`, `yugabyte-test-cluster-node-3`.

-- `module.azure-yugabyte.azurerm_network_security_group.Yugabyte-SG` The security group that allows the various clients to access the YugaByte DB cluster.
+- `module.azure-yugabyte.azurerm_network_security_group.Yugabyte-SG` The security group that allows the various clients to access the Yugabyte DB cluster.

 For cluster named `test-cluster`, this security group will be named `yugabyte-test-cluster-SG` with the ports 7000, 9000, 9042, 7100, 9200 and 6379 open to all other instances in the same security group.